Join the Puppet Showplace team! We are currently hiring for the positions listed below.

 In partnership with the Artistic Director, the Resident Artist may propose, design, and implement new productions, performance series, workshops, or outreach programs for Puppet Showplace Theater to present.
 Whenever possible, the theater will provide resources to support the artist’s development of new programming.

 The Resident Artist is an independent contractor.
 A yearly agreement establishes the scope of his or her partnership with Puppet Showplace Theater and sets prices and target frequencies for all potential puppetry activities.
-Specific bookings are individually subcontracted with the theater, allowing for flexibility in the volume and scheduling of activities within a given residency year.
+Specific bookings are individually subcontracted with the artist, allowing for flexibility in the volume and scheduling of activities within a given residency year.
 As an Independent Contractor, the Resident Artist maintains autonomy as a company while working in partnership with Puppet Showplace Theater.

 For the duration of the residency, Puppet Showplace will be the exclusive presenter of the Resident Artist’s puppetry work.
 In most cases, the Resident Artist will have right of first refusal for all bookings arranged through the theater.
 Puppet Showplace will represent the resident artist in all contract negotiations related to touring performances and privately contracted puppetry events.
 Puppet Showplace will also serve as a fiscal sponsor for any grant-funded puppetry projects that the Resident Artist may pursue.